Pythm/ad-ElectricalManagement/README.md

 # ad-Electrical Management

 > [!NOTE]
 > Readme currently under construction.
-Some more functionality to come before taking this out of beta.
+Some more testing before taking this out of beta.

-Controls your electrical chargers, heaters and switches based on Nordpool price with a maximum kWh pr hour limitation.
+Controls your electrical chargers, heaters and switches based on consumption/production.
+Uses Nordpool prices and has a maximum kWh pr hour limitation.

 Currently supports controlling Tesla and Easee chargers.
+Charging Tesla on an Easee charger is not yet tested.

 ### Dependencies:
 Install Nordpool custom components via HACS: https://github.com/custom-components/nordpool